Dennis Viollet

 Dennis Sydney Viollet (20 September 1933 – 6 March 1999) was an English footballer who played for Manchester United and Stoke City as well as the England national team.
 He was famous as one of the Busby Babes and survived the Munich air disaster.
-After his retirement as player, he became a coach and spent most of his managerial career in the United States for various professional and school teams.
+After his retirement as a player, he became a coach and spent most of his managerial career in the United States for various professional and school teams.